-To conclude, a hemispheric map shows the amplitude of the quasi 16-day wave on 0.05 hPa during boreal winter 2011/2012 in Fig. 7.
-The amplitude is obtained by bandpass filtering the Aura MLS data and averaging the amplitudes over the whole winter.
+To conclude, a hemispheric map shows the amplitude of the quasi 16-day wave on 0.05 hPa during boreal winter 2011/2012 in Fig. 8.
+The amplitude is obtained by bandpassfiltering the Aura MLS data and averaging the amplitudes over the whole winter.
 The results are shown for water vapor (left panel) and geopotential height (right panel).
-Additionally, the winter-time average of the geopotential height field from ECMWF on 0.05 hPa is shown by the black contour lines with the lowest values in the northern part of Greenland.
-In both water vapor and geopotential height, the quasi 16-day wave maximizes over Northern Europe and the polar region of North America, except for the region of Greenland where only small amplitudes are observed.
-The wave minimizes over Central and East Asia.
-The maximum amplitude in water vapor is 0.5 ppm (approximately 15% in relative units) and 500 m in geopotential height.
-The contour lines of the
+Additionally, the wintertime average of the geopotential height field from ECMWF on 0.05 hPa is shown by the black contour lines with the lowest values in the northern part of Greenland.
+Although we believe that the ECMWF geopotential height fields at 0.05 hPa are a good approximative representation of the mesospheric polar vortex, it needs to be noted that the ECMWF fields in the mesosphere are essentially not constrained to observational data and therefore need to be analyzed with care.

+In both water vapor and geopotential height, the quasi 16day wave maximizes over northern Europe and the polar region of North America, except for the region of Greenland where only small amplitudes are observed.
+The wave minimizes over central and eastern Asia.
+The maximum amplitude in water vapor is 0.5 ppm (approximately 15%) and 500 m in geopotential height.
+The contour lines of the average geopotential height field indicate the position of the average wintertime polar vortex and show that the vortex was located slightly off-pole with the vortex centered above the northern part of Greenland.
+The highest quasi 16-day wave amplitudes in water vapor and geopotential height are found around the center of the mesospheric vortex, but not directly in the center of the vortex.

-- average geopotential height field indicate the position of the average winter-time polar vortex and show that the vortex was located slightly off-pole with the vortex centered above the northern part of Greenland.
-The highest quasi 16-day wave amplitudes in water vapor and geopotential height are found around the center of the mesospheric vortex, but not directly in the center of the vortex. - The asymmetric longitudinal distribution of the quasi 16-day wave implies that the classical approach for the characterization of planetary waves by wave number and travelling direction along one latitude circle is not sufficient to explain the local observations.
-The position of the wave amplitude maximum seems to be related with the center of the polar vortex as indicated by the average geopotential height field.
-Therefore, - characterizing the planetary waves along equivalent latitude circles that are related to the center of the polar vortex instead of geographical latitude circles could increase the quality of the analysis.
-A similar finding was obtained by a study from Hocke et al. (2013) for a standing oscillation of the polar vortex in the northern winter stratosphere.
-Based on ozone observations and ECMWF reanalysis data, they also found a strong - longitudinal variation of the wave amplitude along geographical latitude circles.
+The asymmetric longitudinal distribution of the quasi 16day wave implies that the classical approach for the characterization of planetary waves by wave number and traveling direction along one latitude circle is not sufficient to explain the local observations.
+The position of the wave amplitude maximum seems to be related to the center of the polar vortex as indicated by the average geopotential height field.
+Therefore, characterizing the planetary waves along equivalent latitude circles that are related to the center of the polar vortex instead of geographical latitude circles could increase the quality of the analysis.
+A similar finding was obtained by a study from Hocke et al. (2013) for a standing wave of the polar vortex in the northern winter stratosphere.
+Based on ozone observations and ECMWF reanalysis data, they also found a strong longitudinal variation of the wave amplitude along geographical latitude circles.